sqlite3 — DB-API 2.0 interface for SQLite databases

 description

 Read-only attribute that provides the column names of the last query.
-To remain compatible with the Python DB API, it returns a 7-tuple for each column where the last six items of each tuple are None
+To remain compatible with the Python DB API, it returns a 7-tuple for each column where the last six items of each tuple are None.

-statements without any matching rows as well.
+It is set for SELECT statements without any matching rows as well.

 lastrowid

-statements using the execute() method.
-For other statements, after executemany() or executescript(), or if the insertion failed, the value of lastrowid
+Read-only attribute that provides the row id of the last inserted row.
+It is only updated after successful INSERT or REPLACE statements using the execute() method.
+For other statements, after executemany() or executescript(), or if the insertion failed, the value of lastrowid is left unchanged.
+The initial value of lastrowid is None.

 Note

-Inserts into WITHOUT ROWID
+Inserts into WITHOUT ROWID tables are not recorded.

-Changed in version 3.6: Added support for the REPLACE
+Changed in version 3.6: Added support for the REPLACE statement.

 rowcount

-for other statements, including CTE queries.
+Read-only attribute that provides the number of modified rows for INSERT, UPDATE, DELETE, and REPLACE statements; is -1 for other statements, including CTE queries.
 It is only updated by the execute() and executemany() methods, after the statement has run to completion.
-This means that any resulting rows must be fetched in order for rowcount
+This means that any resulting rows must be fetched in order for rowcount to be updated.

 row_factory

-, a row is represented as a tuple.
-Can be set to the included sqlite3.Row; or a callable that accepts two arguments, a Cursor object and the tuple
+Control how a row fetched from this Cursor is represented.
+If None, a row is represented as a tuple.
+Can be set to the included sqlite3.Row; or a callable that accepts two arguments, a Cursor object and the tuple of row values, and returns a custom object representing an SQLite row.

-was created.
+Defaults to what Connection.row_factory was set to when the Cursor was created.
 Assigning to this attribute does not affect Connection.row_factory of the parent connection.

 See How to create and use row factories for more details.